 July 2015: Recently-paroled, Scott Lang breaks into Hank Pym’s home in hopes of stealing something valuable to pay for child support.
 Instead, he finds Pym’s Ant-Man suit and its capabilities.
 Pym and his daughter, Hope Van Dyne, convince Lang to become the new Ant-Man in order to help them stop Pym’s former protege, Darren Cross, from recreating Pym Particles and selling them to former HYDRA members.
 Amid all this, he fights Falcon, who will later recruit him during the Marvel Civil War.
 During his final battle with Cross, Scott is forced to shrink to subatomic size and ends up in the Quantum Realm, but manages to escape; this convinces Hank and Hope that Janet might still be alive.

 Late 2015: Queens high school student Peter Parker, an orphan who lives with his aunt May and uncle Ben, is bitten by a radioactive spider and develops super powers.
-He makes a makeshift costume and operates in Queens as Spider-Man.
+He makes a makeshift costume and operates in Queens as the vigilante Spider-Man.